Kudzu Management: A Critical Concern for Commercial Properties in Georgia

 Many properties delay kudzu management until it becomes visually disruptive.
 By that point:

-Vine growth is denser and harder to penetrate
+Vine growth is denser and harder to penetrate.

-Treatments often require higher chemical volumes
+Treatments often require higher chemical volumes.

-Multiple applications are usually necessary
+Multiple applications are usually necessary.

-Access may disrupt ongoing operations
+Access may disrupt ongoing operations.

 From a budget and planning standpoint, reactive kudzu control is almost always more expensive than proactive management.